Mole (unit)

-The mole is widely used in chemistry as a convenient way to express amounts of reactants and products of chemical reactions.
-For example, the chemical equation 2 H_{2} + O_{2} → 2 H_{2}O can be interpreted to mean that for each 2 mol dihydrogen (H2) and 1 mol dioxygen (O2) that react, 2 mol of water (H2O) form.
-The concentration of a solution is commonly expressed by its molar concentration, defined as the amount of dissolved substance per unit volume of solution, for which the unit typically used is moles per litre (mol/L).
+The mole is widely used in chemistry as a convenient way to express amounts of reactants and amounts of products of chemical reactions.
+For example, the chemical equation 2 H_{2} + O_{2} → 2 H_{2}O can be interpreted to mean that for each 2 mol molecular hydrogen (H2) and 1 mol molecular oxygen (O2) that react, 2 mol of water (H2O) form.
+The concentration of a solution is commonly expressed by its molar concentration, defined as the amount of dissolved substance per unit volume of solution, for which the unit typically used is mole per litre (mol/L).